edcarp/introduction-to-conda-for-data-scientists/_episodes/03-using-packages-and-channels.md

 ## Specify multiple channels

-You may specify multiple channels for installing packages by passing the `--channel` argument multiple times.
+To specify multiple channels for installing packages by passing the `--channel` argument multiple times.

 ~~~